Blendify/blender-manual/trunk/blender_docs/manual/game_engine/introduction.rst

    data-conversion --> input | animation, physics and logic | rendering

-different renderer, logic is done via logic bricks or python press 'P' to play in preview mode in the embedded player
+different renderer, logic is done via logic bricks or python press :kbd:`P` to play in preview mode in the embedded player

-use cases and sample games
+Use Cases and Sample Games
 ==========================

 Blender has its own built in Game Engine that allows you to create interactive 3D applications or simulations.
 The major difference between Game Engine and the conventional Blender system is in the rendering process.
-In the normal Blender engine, images and animations are built off-line - once rendered they cannot be modified.
+In the normal Blender engine, images and animations are built off-line -- once rendered they cannot be modified.
 Conversely, the Blender Game Engine renders scenes continuously in real-time, and incorporates facilities for user interaction during the rendering process.